Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Conjugacies , , , , and in finite partition monoids

+\begin{cor} In $\Pan$ the partitions of rank $0$ form a single $\cfn$-class. \end{cor} \begin{proof} The singleton partition is clearly in $\cfn$-normal form.
+We claim that it is the only such partition of rank $0$.

-If $b$ is any other rank $0$ partition, it contains a non-trivial connected subset.
+If $b$ is any other rank $0$ partition, it contains a nontrivial connected subset.
 Consider a maximal such subset $A$.
-Then any block $B$ in $b_A$ must be a block of $b$ for otherwise $b$ would have to be a transversal by the maximality of $B$.
+Then any block $B$ in $b_A$ must be a block of $b$ for otherwise $b$ would be a transversal by the maximality of $A$.
 However, this is impossible as $b$ has rank $0$.
-The set $B$ now witnesses that $b$ is not in normal form, as required. \end{proof} \begin{cor} In $\Pan$, the partitions of rank $1$ form two $2$ distinct $\cfn$-classes, if $n \ge 2$, and a single $\cfn$-class, if $n=1$. \end{cor} \begin{proof} Let $n \ge 2$.
-Consider the set $T$ of paritions $b_{x,y'}$ that contain a single $2$-element transversal $\{x,y'\}$ and consists of singletons otherwise.
+The set $A$ now witnesses that $b$ is not in normal form, as required. \end{proof}

+\begin{cor} In $\Pan$, the partitions of rank $1$ form two distinct $\cfn$-classes, if $n\geq 2$, and a single $\cfn$-class, if $n=1$. \end{cor} \begin{proof} Let $n\geq 2$.
+Consider the set $T$ of partitions $b_{x,y'}$ that contain a single $2$-element transversal $\{x,y'\}$ and consists of singletons otherwise.
 Clearly the elements of $T$ are $\cfn$-normal.
-By Theorem \ref{tcfn} the elements of $T$ lie in two different $\cfn$-classes depending on whether $x=y$ or not.
+By Theorem \ref{tcfn}, the elements of $T$ lie in two different $\cfn$-classes depending on whether $x=y$ or not.

 If $b$ is any other rank $1$ transformation, it contains a non-trivial connected subset, and hence a maximal such subset $A$.
-Similar to Corollary \ref{c:Pnrank0} we see that $b_A$ can contain at most one block that is not a block of $b$.
+Similar to Corollary \ref{c:Pnrank0}, we see that $b_A$ can contain at most one block that is not a block of $b$.
 Moreover, this must be the transversal block of $b_A$, if one is present.
 It follows that $A$ witnesses that $b$ is not in normal form, as required.